{{org_field_logo}}

 Stage 4: End of Induction Review (Week 4)

 At the end of the induction period, each new employee will have a formal meeting with their supervisor.
 This meeting evaluates the employee’s progress, confidence, and competency in their role.
 Trainers, mentors, and supervisors provide feedback, and any additional training needs are identified.
-If the employee meets the required standards, they proceed into the probationary period.
+If the employee has made satisfactory progress, the induction phase will be signed off and the employee will continue through the remainder of their probationary period with any required support, supervision and development actions recorded.

 5. Probationary Period